egorsmkv/asr-corpus-creator/README.md

 ## Overview

-This app is intended to automatically create a corpus for ASR systems using pseudo-labeling.
+This app is intended to automatically create a corpus for ASR systems using [pseudo-labeling][1].

 ## Features